spryker/spryker-docs/docs/scos/dev/guidelines/security-guidelines.md

     link: docs/scos/dev/guidelines/project-development-guidelines.html
 ---

-This document describes the guidelines for securing your customers' and partners' data on the application level.
-In PaaS and PaaS+ environments, infrastructure security measures are implemented by default, and they are not described in this document.
+This document describes the data security guidelines you need to implement on the  application level.
+Infrastructure security measures are not described, because they are implemented by default in [SCCOS](/docs/cloud/dev/spryker-cloud-commerce-os/getting-started-with-the-spryker-cloud-commerce-os.html) and [PaaS+](/docs/paas-plus/dev/platform-as-a-service-plus.html) environments.

 ## Passwords